vztu/VIDEVAL/README.md

 [Gitee](https://gitee.com/) mirror: https://gitee.com/zhengzhong-tu/VIDEVAL_release

+## Updates

+- :bug: [12-17-2020] Mac system is not supported since there was an error on calling the `mex` files [here](https://github.com/vztu/VIDEVAL_release/tree/master/include/matlabPyrTools/MEX).
+It also means that the FRIQUEE model cannot be run on Mac too.
+Thanks to @CXMANDTXW for finding this in [issue](https://github.com/vztu/VIDEVAL_release/issues/5).

 ## Installation

 > [Note] Recommended system is Linux.
 Windows MATLAB users may suffer from `WARNING: You should compile the MEX version of "*.c"` and was extremely slow from our tests.